WanEye/DITA-Index/README.md

 Log file that contains information about the routines that the program ran and the indexterms that the program added.

 ## Note
-indexterm related tags that can contain <indexterm> are not supported.
+indexterm related tags that can contain the indexterm tag are not supported.

 ## Generating the index